mrT23/AlphaCodium/README.md

 ### Configuration
 The file: `alpha_codium/settings/configuration.toml` contains the configuration for the project.
+In the `config` section you can choose the model you want to use ("gpt-4", "gpt-3.5-turbo-16k", or others).

 ### Solving a specific problem
 To solve a specific problem with AlphaCodium, from the root folder run: